 Recommended levels for vitamin D are 75nmol/L (30ng/mL), or within 5nmol/L.

 Vitamin D deficiency appeared to rise from the year 1988 onwards, and using 75nmol/L as a cut-off range the percentage of the population below this level increased from 55% to 77% in 2004.
 It appears to have somewhat stabilized, with 79% below 80nmol/L.

-Deficiency rates in the population appear to have increased relative to the past, and may have somewhat stabilized since then
+Deficiency rates in the population appear to have increased, when compared to the past, but they may have somewhat stabilized since then.

 Using other cut-offs, in 2010 29% of the American population was below 50nmol/L (clinical insufficiency) and 3% below 20nmol/L (clinical deficiency).
 These levels vary by season, and using 50nmol/L as a cut-off again 11% of persons are below this line at the end of summer (testing area of Boston, latitude 42°N) while at the end of winter this number increases to 30%.
 In a slightly more northern region on the other side of the globe (Britain, latitude 53.1°N) rates of deficiency still increase.
 When assessing the serum levels of 25, 50, and 75nmol/L the percentage of the population having less than these values increases from 3.2%, 15.4%, and 60.9% at the end of summer to 15.5%, 46.6%, and 87.1% at the end of winter.
 Estonia (59°N) has the percent of the population scoring below 25nmol/L and 50nmol/L recorded at 8% and 73% at the end of winter, respectively.